 Adolescent dog or stroppy teenager?!

-Just like people, puppies go through a tumultuous teenage stage too and this can happen at around eight months of age.
-It can be a challenging period for puppy owners but at least you won’t get so much in the way of shouting, “I hate you”, as the bedroom door is loudly slammed!
+Just like people, puppies go through a tumultuous teenage stage too.
+With dogs this can happen at around eight months of age.
+It can be a challenging period for puppy owners.
+However, at least with a dog, there won’t be any, “I hate you”, as the bedroom door is loudly slammed!
 If you need some advice with an adolescent dog – read on.

-Research has found that just like humans, dogs go through a difficult teenage period where they become erratic and troublesome.
-Many puppy owners will understand this phase all too well when their puppies hit around six to eight months of age, (although this can be up to eighteen months in large breeds).
-Typically, pups of this age become distracted, willful, and appear to forget instructions that they had previously been taught and understood.
+Research has found that, just like humans, dogs go through a difficult teenage period.
+This often involves erratic and troublesome behaviour.
+Many puppy owners will understand this phase all too well.
+It usually occurs around six to eight months of age; (although can be up to eighteen months in large breeds).
+Typically, pups of this age become distracted and wilful.
+Frustratingly, they can also forget instructions that they had previously been taught and understood.

-This can frequently result in a puppy not listening to his owner so much as they begin to rely on their own innate instincts.
-They may begin to wander further away from their owners and not come back when they are called – even though this might not have been an issue in previous months.
-Many puppy owners may feel deflated throughout this stage and worry that their puppy has turned into a delinquent monster!
+This can frequently result in a puppy not listening to his owner as they begin to rely on their innate canine instincts.
+They may begin to wander further away from their owners.
+They may not come back when they are called – even though this might not have been an issue in previous months.
+Many puppy owners may feel deflated throughout this stage worrying their puppy has turned into a delinquent monster!

 However, this phase will pass and it is important for puppy owners to remain consistent and patient.
-It may mean going back to basics with training and starting again from scratch, as if the puppy is new.
+Sometimes, it might mean going back to basics with training and starting again, as if the puppy is new.

-During this period puppies also have a second fear stage which experts believe comes with hormone surges – it can happen once, or several times beyond the age of six months.
-This may mean that the puppy appears frightened of things that previously he was not bothered by – this could be strange dogs, people, objects or places.
-It is important that all interactions during this stage are managed carefully, because if your dog has a bad experience this might mean it will have a long lasting effect on his future behaviour.
+During this period, puppies also have a second fear stage which experts believe comes with hormone surges.
+It can happen once, or several times, beyond the age of six months.
+This may mean the puppy appears frightened of things that previously he was not bothered by.
+For example this might be strange dogs, people, objects, or places.
+Try to manage all the dog’s interactions carefully during adolescence.
+If your dog has a bad experience at this stage, it could have a long lasting effect on his future behaviour.

-For dogs that have lacked socialization in the earlier months the adolescent stage can pose more challenges and some dogs may become overly reactive, or even aggressive to things they are fearful over.
-If you feel this is the case with your dog it is best to seek the advice of a good dog trainer or behaviourist.
+For dogs that have lacked socialization in the earlier months the adolescent stage can pose more challenges.
+Some dogs may become overly reactive, or even aggressive to things they are fearful over.
+If you feel this is the case with your dog it is best to seek the advice of a good dog trainer, or behaviourist.